Dean Brownlie: Domestic career

 Brownlie moved to New Zealand in 2009 to play for Canterbury.
 He made his List A debut the same season in 2010, making a golden duck on debut.
 However, he went on to score 86* in his second match.
 He then scored a century in his Plunket Shield début against Northern Districts.
 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.

 He was the leading run-scorer for Northern Districts in the 2018–19 Ford Trophy, with 293 runs in nine matches.

 International career

-He made his Twenty20 debut in January 2010 against Pakistan in 2010.
+Brownlie made his Twenty20 debut in January 2010 against Pakistan in 2010.

 After playing several matches for the New Zealand A, he made his Test debut for the national team against Zimbabwe in November 2011 after an injury to Jesse Ryder, qualifying to represent New Zealand by way of his father, who was born in Christchurch.
 Brownlie scored 63 in his first innings on debut, and also took one wicket bowling medium pace in Zimbabwe's first innings.

 He then played in the Australian test series and was New Zealand's best batsman, scoring 77 unbeaten in Brisbane.

 On 5 February 2017, Brownlie replaced Martin Guptill in the final match of Chappell-Hadlee series in Hamilton, marking his first match in international level in 2 years.
 He also scored his first ODI half-century.